x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/plan-ha.md

 ### General site resilience planning

-In addition to the requirements listed above for high availability, there are other recommendations for deploying Exchange 2016 in a site resilient configuration (for example, extending a DAG across multiple datacenters).
+In addition to the requirements listed above for high availability, there are other recommendations for deploying Exchange Server in a site resilient configuration (for example, extending a DAG across multiple datacenters).
 What you do during the planning phase will directly affect the success of your site resilience solution.
 For example, poor namespace design can cause difficulties with certificates, and an incorrect certificate configuration can prevent users from accessing services.

 To minimize the time it takes to activate a second datacenter, and allow the second datacenter to host the service endpoints of a failed datacenter, the appropriate planning must be completed.
 The following are examples: